alvarobartt/understanding-resnet/README.md

 * Finally, the neural network ends with a global average pooling and a fully connected linear layer with 10 units that stand for the 10 classes of the CIFAR10 dataset.

 ---

-All this information can be found in the original paper in the section "_4.2.
-CIFAR-10 and Analysis_", that contains the experiments conducted by the authors on the CIFAR10 dataset.

----

 ## :open_book: References